MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-G-Documentation-Measurement-Vessels/part-69-Measurement-Vessels/subpart-C-Standard-Regulatory-Measurement-System/section-69.121.md

 (3) For vessels propelled in whole or in part by paddle-wheel—

-(i) If the total propelling machinery space is 20 percent or less of the vessel's gross register tonnage, deduct37/20 times the total propelling machinery space;
+(i) If the total propelling machinery space is 20 percent or less of the vessel's gross register tonnage, deduct 37/20 times the total propelling machinery space;

 (ii) If the total propelling machinery space is more than 20 but less than 30 percent of the vessel's gross register tonnage, deduct 37 percent of the vessel's gross register tonnage; or